What is it?

 What equipment do I need?

-As you progress you can often hire equipment from providers or buy your own.
+As you progress you may want to hire or buy your own kit.